vishvAsa/AgamaH/hinduism/branches/shaivaH/trikam/tantrasAraH/Notes.md

 256 NOTES

-210. According to the Tantrāloka, this is done by means of the nyåsa,
+210. According to the Tantrāloka, this is done by means of the nyāsa,

 using the kṣurika and other mantras.
 211. That is, at the time of leaving one's body.
 212. Abhinavagupta describes the nature of brahmavidyā initiation and